 Many people who have a concussion will experience initial symptoms such as headaches, dizziness, thinking difficulties, and changes in behavior.
-Most people can expect their symptoms diminish after 2-3 weeks.
+Most people can expect their symptoms to diminish after 2-3 weeks.
 If symptoms continue beyond 14 days, it is important to consult with a healthcare professional trained in concussion management.

 - Evaluation by healthcare professionals trained in the care of concussion is important

 - It is just as important that those professionals who are selected to diagnose specific symptoms have expertise in managing those symptoms, such as headache or dizziness